Use these free letter samples as templates for your formal notification.

 The letter will demonstrate to the borrower that the lender is serious about wanting their money and it will also serve as evidence if the case needs to go to court.
 This letter could be the first step in the legal process of recovering debt.

-In many cases, especially between individuals, a demand letters are all it takes to remind the borrower that they need to pay their debts.
+In many cases, especially between friends, a demand letters are all it takes to remind the borrower that they need to pay their debts.
 A demand letter may also need to be sent to an employer who has not paid promised wages.

 The letter should be sent by registered mail, so the lender has proof of sending and receiving.
 It could also be sent by fax if there is a confirmation of receipt.